KozGit/DOOM-3-BFG-VR/README.txt

 3. Download and install the latest CMake, saying YES to adding CMake to your path.

-4. Generate the VC13 projects using CMake by doubleclicking a matching configuration .bat file in the neo/ folder. eg. cmake-vs2013-64bit.bat
+4. Generate the VC13 projects using CMake by doubleclicking a matching configuration .bat file in the neo/ folder. eg. cmake-vs2013-64bit.bat (it will erase your build folder)

 5. (UPDATED) Go to https://developer.oculus.com/downloads/pc/1.17.0/Oculus_SDK_for_Windows/ then
    download and extract it somewhere.
 Copy the LibOVR folder to DOOM-3-BFG/neo/libs